F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 Alternatively, you can remove "AutoPkg-Assets.pkg" from /Library/Packages on the USB drive before proceeding with the installation.
 To see the folder, enable hidden files with `Command` + `Shift` + `.`

-The reason for this is that the autopatcher will assume that you will be using the original graphics card and therefore does non-metal patching, which includes removing some drivers for other cards.
+The reason for this is that the autopatcher will assume that you will be using the original graphics card and therefore does non-Metal patching, which includes removing some drivers for other cards.
 This causes Metal cards to not accelerate after swapping.

 ## Keyboard, Mouse and Trackpad not working in installer or after update